270 Park Avenue (1960–2021): Demolition

-In February 2018, JPMorgan Chase announced it would replace the former Union Carbide Building with another skyscraper; this was the first major project to be announced as part of the Midtown East rezoning in the 2010s.
-The Midtown East rezoning had allowed JPMorgan Chase to buy 700000 ft2 of air rights from Grand Central Terminal and St. Bartholomew's Church, transfer the air rights to 270 Park Avenue's site, and erect a much larger structure.
+The building's demolition was precipitated by the Midtown East rezoning, which permitted a larger structure on the site.
+To obtain zoning approval for such a building, JPMorgan Chase bought 680000 ft2 of air rights from Grand Central Terminal and 50,000 ft2 from St. Bartholomew's Church.
+These air rights were transferred to 270 Park Avenue's site, increasing the maximum size of the development allowed on that site.
+In February 2018, as part of the first major project announced as part of the rezoning, JPMorgan Chase announced it would replace the former Union Carbide Building with another skyscraper.
 The announcement prompted objections from the architectural community.
 The American Institute of Architects' New York affiliate expressed concern that the demolition and reconstruction of 270 Park Avenue would be energy-intensive, especially as the building had achieved LEED status less than a decade earlier.
 Preservationists attempted once more to protect the building, but the city government had already expressed its support for JPMorgan Chase's new building.
 Curbed described the Union Carbide Building in 2018 as being among New York City's most endangered structures.

 In January 2019, JPMorgan Chase applied to the New York City Department of Buildings for a demolition permit.
 Howard I. Shapiro & Associates was hired to demolish the building.
 That May, the New York City Council unanimously approved JPMorgan Chase's new headquarters.
 To secure approvals, JPMorgan Chase was required to fund public improvements for the area, including repairs to Grand Central's train shed directly under the site, as well as new public space in its new building.
 The new building would be almost twice the height of the Union Carbide Building at 1388 ft tall.
 This raised concerns that the new building would require deeper foundations that could interfere with the MTA's East Side Access tunnels and Grand Central Terminal's rail yards.